-Note that the reinsurance analysis above is independent of other premium factors, such as policies for funding cost-sharing reductions and enforcement of the individual mandate.
-The penalty has distinct positive effect of promoting enrollment and improving the risk mix of the individual market, leading to lower premiums.
-Given estimates that non-enforcement of the penalty could itself result in premium increases of 8 percent to over 13 percent depending on the carrier and state local circumstances, reinsurance funding at the level described above could greatly mitigate the premium impacts of that policy change.
-It is likely that state-based high-risk pool mechanisms would have a similar impact, but separate modeling for the magnitude of their effect may be needed.
+Note that the reinsurance analysis above is independent of other premium factors such as policies for funding cost sharing reductions and/or enforcement of the individual mandate.
+The penalty has distinct positive effect at promoting enrollment and improving the risk mix of the individual market leading to lower premiums.
+Given estimates that non-enforcement of the penalty could itself result in premium increases of from 10 percent to 15 percent, reinsurance funding at the level described above could greatly mitigate the premium impacts of that policy change.
+It is likely that state-based high risk pool mechanisms would have similar impact but separate modeling for the magnitude of their effect may be needed.

 This analysis was prepared by John Bertko, chief actuary for Covered California.
-For questions, please contact Vishaal Pegany at vishaal.pegany@covered.ca.gov.
+For questions, please contact Vishaal Pegany at Vishaal.pegany@covered.ca.gov.